dorcasa/gacd/CodeBook.md

     measurements
         all numeric values

-    guide to prefixes and suffixes

-        t = time domain signal
-        f = frequency domain signal (Fast Fourier Transform applied to some signals) mean = mean of measurements of this signal std = standard deviation of measurements of this signal X, Y, or Z = axis of measurement (not relevant for all signals)

     guide to all 66 measurement names

+    mean = mean of measurements of this signal std = standard deviation of measurements of this signal X, Y, or Z = axis of measurement (not relevant for all signals)

+    * the prefix "t" = time domain signals

         BodyAcc = body component of acceleration signal tBodyAcc_mean_X